Okelm/okelm.github.io/content/blog/ramda/index.md

 const output = R.mergeDeepWith(R.concat, state, update)
 ```

-The problem with vanilia JS implementation is that it is narrowed only for that particular case.
-If we add another property to the update object, our implementation will have to be updated too.
+The problem with the Vanilla JS implementation is that it will only work for that particular case.
+If we add another property to the ‘update’ object, our implementation will have to be updated too.

-What is a caveat for one case, it's an advantage for another.
-Ramda implemenation will execute deep merge for the whole object, whereas you may want to choose where to apply the change instead.
+A caveat for one case is an advantage for another.
+The Ramda implementation will execute deep merge for the whole object, whereas you may want to choose where to apply the change instead.

 ### Ranges generation

 You need a list of numbers going from `a` to `b`.
 Like range(30, 32) yields [30, 31, 32].
-Unless you implement your own solution for JS you don't have a utility.
+Unless you implement your own solution for JS you don't have a utility to do this.
 While there are number of ways to implement it [in vanilla js](https://stackoverflow.com/questions/3895478/does-javascript-have-a-method-like-range-to-generate-a-range-within-the-supp), one can choose to use a `range` from Ramda:

 ```js
 R.range(30, 32)